madeindjs/music-metadata-search/README.md

   -b, --album [album]              Filter by album of the track using `LIKE` operator
                                    It's an alias of: `--where 'album LIKE "%Discovery%"'` -y, --year [year]                Filter by year of the track If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
   -t, --title [title]              Title of the track to search using `LIKE` operator
-                                   It's an alias of: `--where 'title LIKE "%Verdis%"'` -d,--duration [duration]         Filter by duration of the track (in seconds) If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
+                                   It's an alias of: `--where 'title LIKE "%Verdis%"'` -c, --comment [comment]          Comment of the track to search using `LIKE` operator It's an alias of: `--where 'comment LIKE "%Verdis%"'` -d,--duration [duration]         Filter by duration of the track (in seconds) If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
   --bpm [bpm]                      Filter by BPM of the track
                                    If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
   --bitrate [bitrate]              Filter by bitrate of the track (in bits/seconds)
                                    If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
   -l, --limit [limit]              Limit the number of tracks returned -s, --sort [order]               SQL ORDER BY expression
-                                   You can order on columns: album, artist, title, genre, year, mtime, bpm, bitrate, duration.
+                                   You can order on columns: album, artist, title, genre, comment, year, mtime, bpm, bitrate, duration.
                                    Example: `genre DESC`
   -f, --format [format]            Output format (choices: "txt", "json", "m3u", default: "txt") --ext [ext...]
 Extensions of Audio files to scan (default: [".mp3",".flac",".m4a",".ogg",".aac"])